NFL

 Welcome to the fantasy football running back depth charts and handcuffs page.

-With that in mind, let’s take a look at the running back depth charts for each NFL team.
+Let’s take a look at the top 10 running back handcuffs for fantasy football.

 Create parlays of player props by betting Over or Under the assigned totals.
 The more picks in your parlay, the greater the payout.